Members: New issue of INSIGHTS has been posted. Please click on the INSIGHTS tab in the Members Only section.

 In 2014, IMTAL established an annual award dedicated to the memory of playwright Jon Lipsky.
 Jon was Professor of Acting and Playwriting at Boston University’s School of Theater, and he created many wonderful short plays on science themes for Boston's Museum of Science.

 The winner of the Lipsky award will have written the play that most exemplifies standards of excellence in Museum Theatre.
-Deadline for submissions is January 29, 2017.
+Deadline for submissions was January 29, 2017.
 The award will be presented at The IMTAL luncheon during the American Alliance of Museums Conference and Expo in St. Louis in May.

 The recipient of the 2016 Jon Lipsky Award for Excellence in Playwriting is Chris Bresky of Chicago's Adler Planetarium for his play About a Door.

 Mr. Bresky was presented with the award during the IMTAL luncheon on May 28 in Washington, D.C.